MLIR-China/mlir-playground/README.md

 1. Clone this repo.
 2. Enter the `cpp` directory.
-3. Run `build-docker.sh` to build the necessary docker image to build the web assembly libraries and binaries.
+3. Run `build-docker.sh` to build the necessary docker image for building the web assembly libraries and binaries.
 Alternatively, pull from our DockerHub repo (specified in the GitHub workflow `build-and-deploy`).
 4. Run `build-compiler-in-docker.sh` to build the web assembly libraries and binaries.
 This will run a series of steps using the `clang-wasm` docker image, and export the built files to the locations expected by the web app.
 5. Exit to the project root directory.
 6. Run `npm run dev` to start the development server locally.